Lezalith/RenPy-Discord-Presence/README.md

 ## Project Version
 **Project Version** contains the whole code of this repository.
 It is a project that can be launched from the Ren'Py Launcher and that shows how simple it is to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` [methods described below](https://github.com/Lezalith/RenPy_Discord_Presence#list-of-methods).
 Simply launch the project and keep an eye out on your Discord profile.

-## Standalone Version
+## Clean Version
-**Standalone Version** does not contain the project files and only contains the files listed [above](https://github.com/Lezalith/RenPy_Discord_Presence#download).
+**Clean Version** does not contain project files and only contains the files listed [above](https://github.com/Lezalith/RenPy_Discord_Presence#download).

 # Related Variables
-There are two variables defined in the **settings.rpy** file that you need to set before using the code.
-Here is what they do and what their default value is:
+There are two important variables defined in the **settings.rpy** file.
+Here is what they do:

 `application_id` takes a **string** with an Application ID of your Application set up on Discord Developer Portal.
+This **has to** be set in order for this script to work, having an invalid ID set **will throw an error** when launching the game.
 ```py
 define rich_presence.application_id = "10208ABCDEFGHIJ2795"
 ```

 `initial_state` takes a dictionary.
 Keys are **strings** of properties corresponding to [presence elements](https://github.com/Lezalith/RenPy_Discord_Presence#basic-rich-presence-elements), and values are their values.

 This is the state shown in the presence anytime the game launches and/or enters the main menu.
+Below is what it looks like by default.
 ```py
 define rich_presence.initial_state = { "details" : "Testing Discord Rich Presence.",
                                        "state" : "It's super easy in Ren'Py 8!",